 - 1 teaspoon vegetable stock powder

 - 2 garlic cloves minced

 - 2 tablespoon fresh parsley chopped

 - 2-3 tablespoon extra virgin olive oil

 - 10 g pumpkin seeds (for garnish)

 - Put the quinoa, water, stock powder and garlic into a pan.
-Bring to the boil then turn the heat down to low, put the lid on and simmer gently for 10-15 minutes until the water has been absorbed and the quinoa has only a slight bite to it.80 g quinoa, 160 ml water, 1 tsp vegetable stock powder, 2 garlic cloves
+Bring to the boil then turn the heat down to low, put the lid on and simmer gently for 10-15 minutes until the water has been absorbed and the quinoa has only a slight bite to it.80 g quinoa, 160 ml water, 1 teaspoon vegetable stock powder, 2 garlic cloves

 - When the quinoa is cooked through, drain any excess water (if any) and mix it together with all the other ingredients in a bowl!
-Season to taste with salt and pepper.2-3 tbsp extra virgin olive oil, salt and pepper
+Season to taste with salt and pepper.2-3 tablespoon extra virgin olive oil, salt and pepper

 - Fry the pumpkin seeds in a dry frying pan until they start to pop.
 (Keep a very close eye on this as it happens quite quickly and will burn if you don’t remove it fairly promptly).
 Then pour the toasted pumpkin seeds over the top of the salad.10 g pumpkin seeds